 Living Classrooms has invested our three decades of experience and success into a long-term strategic initiative, the Baltimore Target Investment Zone (TIZ).
-This comprehensive community development strategy, launched in 2007, was created to disrupt the cycle of generational poverty and reduce interrelated issues of high crime, low educational levels, and poor health with a goal to make the city safer, stronger, healthier, and more prosperous.
-The TIZ serves a select 2.5 square mile area in East Baltimore where Living Classrooms can concentrate our holistic services to make the biggest impact, including the Fayette Street corridor and Pleasant View Gardens; Perkins, Douglass, and Latrobe Homes; Oldtown/Middle East; McElderry Park; and neighborhoods around Hopkins Medical Campus and Patterson Park.
+This comprehensive community development strategy, launched in 2007, was created to address the economic divide that exists in communities of color in Baltimore and reduce the interrelated issues of poverty, high crime, low educational levels, and poor health that can be directly traced to deeply embedded racial inequities in education, social services, and even basic human rights.
+The goal of the TIZ initiative is to bridge this opportunity gap and help the city become safer, stronger, healthier, and more equitable.
+The TIZ serves a 2.5 square mile area in East Baltimore where Living Classrooms can concentrate our holistic services to make the biggest impact, including the Fayette Street corridor and Pleasant View Gardens; Perkins, Douglass, and Latrobe Homes; Oldtown/Middle East; McElderry Park; and neighborhoods around Hopkins Medical Campus and Patterson Park.

-Generations of failed social programs and community neglect have created substantial risks to the futures of youth and their families in these neighborhoods, which underscores the urgent need for high quality education and effective employment training.
 Within the TIZ, Living Classrooms is achieving success with a pipeline of multigenerational services that spans early childhood education all the way to senior citizen programming.
-Our comprehensive effort targets three key areas: Education, Workforce Development, and Health and Wellness/Violence Prevention, through which we provide evidence-based, best-in-class programming that helps youth and families remove barriers to success and build a bridge to a secure future.
+Our comprehensive effort targets three key areas: Education, Workforce Development, and Health and Wellness, and Community Safety, through which we provide evidence-based programming that helps youth and families remove barriers to success and build a bridge to a secure future.
 Because the issues of poverty, low education, crime, and poor health are so interconnected, we take a holistic approach to our programs to develop appropriate strategies to combat these issues together and build a stronger community.
-Our programs are an effective intervention to disrupt the poverty and violence that has been ingrained into these communities and help create systemic solutions to effect much-needed change in East Baltimore.
+Our programs are an effective intervention to empower these communities and help create systemic solutions to effect much-needed change in East Baltimore.

 Programs and services in the TIZ are designed and implemented based on needs identified by the community, and in the last decade we have established Community Hubs in East Baltimore including the UA House at Fayette, the POWER House, the Patterson Park House, and two Early Childhood Centers.
-We also operate a successful public charter middle school, The Crossroads School, that prepares TIZ youth for entrance into high performing Baltimore City public and private schools.
-Living Classrooms has successfully worked with the community to create, renovate, and manage these inviting and accessible neighborhood facilities that provide critically needed education, workforce training, and health and wellness services with proven outcomes to residents of all ages.
-Our evidence-based programs prepare children, youth, and adults with the necessary knowledge, skills, and attitude to thrive in school and/or work.
+We also operate a successful public Title I charter middle school, The Crossroads School, that prepares TIZ youth for entrance into high performing Baltimore City public and private schools.
+Living Classrooms has successfully worked with the community to create, renovate, and manage these inviting and accessible neighborhood facilities that provide meaningful education, workforce training, and health and wellness services with proven outcomes to residents of all ages.
+Our evidence-based programs prepare children, youth, and adults with the necessary knowledge and skills to thrive in school and/or work.

 Living Classrooms Foundation’s multigenerational approach engages multiple members of a family with targeted services or programming based on the specific needs of the family–for instance, recruiting parents or older siblings of children in our Crossroads School to our GED classes or workforce training programs, or providing early childhood education services to the children of workforce development participants.
-Our Safe Streets violence prevention initiative in McElderry Park engages teens and young adults who are likely to become involved in or victims of criminal activity and provides referrals to our job training programs; Safe Streets also conducts workshops with children in our out-of-school time programs to promote violence prevention and discuss healthy alternatives to gangs and drugs.
+Our Safe Streets violence prevention initiative in the McElderry Park and Belair-Edison neighborhoods engage teens and young adults who could become involved in or victims of criminal activity and provide referrals to our job training programs; Safe Streets also conducts workshops with children in our out-of-school time programs to promote community safety and discuss healthy alternatives to gangs and drugs.

 Within the Target Investment Zone, Living Classrooms implements a wide variety of programming in each of our three major competencies:

-We believe that by helping people develop the academic, social, and vocational tools that lead to success in school and work, by promoting safer, cleaner neighborhoods, and by increasing the health and wellness of children, we will also see conclusive positive changes in overall neighborhood health.
+We believe that by providing people with the tools to develop the academic, social, and vocational skills that lead to success in school and work, by promoting safer, cleaner neighborhoods, and by increasing the health and wellness of children, we will also see conclusive positive changes in overall neighborhood health.
 The Target Investment Zone initiative has gained significant support from both public and private sectors and our community partners and is poised to expand to serve the community even more comprehensively now and in the years to come.

 Contact: Chas Ackley